bijaymunda181/Linux-prep/linux-questions.md

 /dev/sdb1   /data   ext4    defaults    0   0

-5️⃣ How do you check disk space usage for all mounted filesystems?
+## 5️⃣ How do you check disk space usage for all mounted filesystems?
+df -hT

-6️⃣ How can you see which directory is using the most space in /var?
+## 6️⃣ How can you see which directory is using the most space in /var?
+Navigate to the /var directory by the command

+cd /var

+then run the command

+du -sh * | sort -nr

 7️⃣ How do you extend a partition or logical volume when it’s running out of space?